alexinfopruna/canborrell_wp/wp-content/plugins/photo-gallery/readme.txt

 To enable the feature of adding Media Library images, go to Photo Gallery > Options > Global Options and set Import from Media Library option to Yes.
 After that you will be able to import photos from Media Library to Photo Gallery.

 == Changelog ==

+= 1.3.11 =
+* Fixed: Filename as alt/title on image insert.

 = 1.3.10 =
 * Changed: Image alt/title input size.